digivolv/lighthouse-web-notes/README.md

 ## Summary

-This repository contains all of the notes taken by Edwin for the Lighthouse Labs Web Development Bootcamp.0
+This repository contains all of the notes taken by [Edwin](https://github.com/digivolv) for the [Lighthouse Labs](https://www.lighthouselabs.ca/) Web Development Bootcamp.

 # Edwin's Notes